MP 14x8/4x3 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or get in touch through contact form on our website.
-You can check the lifting capacity and the appearance of magnet in our magnetic calculator magnetic mass calculator
+Give us a call tel: +48 22 499 98 98 or get in touch through contact form on the contact page.
+You can check the strength as well as the appearance of neodymium magnets in our power calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.